-HUB Collective designed these business cards for Cerimon house, a non-profit humanities and cultural arts organization located in the Alberta Arts District in Portland, Oregon.
+HUB Collective designed these business cards for Cerimon house, a non-profit humanities and cultural arts organisation located in the Alberta Arts District in Portland, Oregon.

 Cerimon House provides an inviting space where the entire community can connect through activities such as arts, education, performances, rentals, memorials, gatherings and celebration.